shariq1989/cookbook/content/recipe/serrano-crema.md

 ### ABOUT THE MEAL

-I made this serrano chili crema as a side for our [Peruvian Chicken](https://www.jamilghar.com/recipe/peruvian_chicken/).
-However, I quickly realized it pairs well with other roasted chicken recipes as well.
-It makes for a delicious spicy salad dressing and can even act as a nice serrano sauce for tacos and chickpea entrees like [Channa Masala](https://www.jamilghar.com/recipe/chana_masala/).
+This serrano crema recipe is my take on authentic, spicy Peruvian green sauce; you know what I am talking about, the kind you get in restaurants.

 #### Serrano Crema Ingredients:

-* Serrano Chili: I love the taste of serrano chillies, but the use of this chili creates a spicy serrano crema that may be too hot for some.
-If you're looking for a milder sauce, use jalapeno for more traditional crema instead.
+* Serrano Chili: I personally love serrano chillies, but it creates a spicy serrano crema that may be too hot for some.
+If you want a more mild sauce, I suggest using jalapenos instead.

 * Cilantro